awsdocs/aws-lambda-developer-guide/doc_source/services-rds-tutorial.md

 First, you launch an RDS MySQL instance in your default VPC with ExampleDB database\.
 If you already have an RDS MySQL instance running in your default VPC, skip this step\.

 You can launch an RDS MySQL instance using one of the following methods:
-+ Follow the instructions at [Creating a MySQL DB Instance and Connecting to a Database on a MySQL DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html) in the *Amazon RDS User Guide*\.
++ Follow the instructions at [Creating a MySQL DB instance and connecting to a database on a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html) in the *Amazon RDS User Guide*\.
 + Use the following AWS CLI command:

   ```